with the OSC

 - At the end of your meeting, next steps will be explained and possible outcomes will be discussed.

 - Following your initial meeting, you will have the opportunity to submit a written reply to the complaint.
+If you choose to do this, you have 5 business days to submit your written response.

 - After you have submitted your response or the deadline to submit it has passed, the Chair of the COD will review your case and decide which method to use to handle the case.
 Most cases are handled through the administrative resolution method.
 In that method, the Chair will decide after reviewing the complaint and your response whether to find you responsible for the alleged violations and, if so, what sanctions are appropriate.
 You will be notified by letter of the Chair's decision.
 The Chair may also select another resolution method.
 In that case, OSC will notify you of the method being used and meet with you to explain next steps.